career-match/career-match.github.io/index.md

 - Notifications via email and/or SMS.

 ## Team
-Career Match was designed and implemented by Cathy Kim, Jay Ramos, Gerald Lee, Stephanie Aelmore, and Ian Eshelman
+Career Match was designed and implemented by:
+-Cathy Kim
+-Jay Ramos
+-Gerald Lee
+-Stephanie Aelmore
+-Ian Eshelman